 One was touted by Ruth Gledhill in The Times of London article, Societies worse off when they have God on their side.
 She was writing a summary of the study in the Journal of Religion and Society by Gregory S. Paul entitled, “Cross-National Correlations of Quantifiable Societal Health with Popular Religiosity and Secularism in the Prosperous Democracies.”136

-Statistician, Scott Gilbreath, notes in his From our bulging How not to do statistics file that,
+Statistician, Scott Gilbreath, notes in a blog From our bulging How not to do statistics file (no longer available online) that,

 What then of the actual contents?
 Gilbreath wrote: